EduardoVeloso/PowerBiContent/README.md

-# PowerBiContent
+# Power Bi Content
-Repository with content of Power Bi: Articles, M Language and DAX
+Repository with content of Power Bi:
+* Articles
+* M Language
+* DAX
+* Some Queries